The Association Dues and Water are billed on the same card. Normally the billing is sent on the 21st of each month.

 Wake surfing is restricted.
 See Security officer for more information regarding wake boats.

 Stickers can be issued at the Association office during regular business hours or at the boat launch.
-In order to receive boat stickers you must be a member in good standing, have your state registration and the boat must be registered in the property owners name.
+In order to receive boat stickers you must be a member in good standing, have your state registration, boat sticker fee, and the boat must be registered in the property owner’s (or renter’s or lessee’s) name.

 All boats and Jet Skis must have the property lot numbers placed on the boat in the correct area.
 Lot numbers must be placed at the rear of the boat, on both sides in a visible area above the water line.
 Lot numbers must be in lettering that is at least 3 inches high.
 Beaver Lake boat stickers will not be issued to a boat without lot numbers.